Anti-Kickback Statute & Stark Law in Healthcare

 Many different laws govern medical kickbacks.
 However, the ones that are likely to play a role in most cases are the Anti-Kickback Statute and Stark Law.

 The Anti-Kickback Statute is a criminal statute.
 It prohibits anyone from offering anything of value in exchange for referrals to a business that federal health care programs can reimburse.
+A criminal violation carries fines of up to $100,000 per kickback and up to 10 years in prison, penalties the 2018 SUPPORT Act raised from the prior $25,000 and 5-year limits.

 False Claims Act lawsuits may be brought against physicians and health care providers who violate either of these laws.